-See you in 2024 for the 80th Anniversary of D-Day and the Battle of Normandy.
+That’s why we’ve invited you to join us in celebrating the 80th anniversary of D-Day and the Battle of Normandy.

 On June 6, 1944, and in the days that followed, thousands of young men representing fifteen different nations and 177 Frenchmen of the Kieffer Commando landed on the Normandy beaches to liberate us.